-Recent economic recession and Brexit has raised doubts about the relationship with EU among member nations.
+Recent economic recession and Brexit has raised doubts about the EU membership among member nations.
 This paper analyzes the public data from World Bank to determine the impact to the economic development of Ireland since joining the EU on 1st January 1973.
 The paper shows that EU membership has a positive relationship with the development of Ireland.

 Economy has transformed from agricultural dependent to industrial focused with annual GDP growth which can be attributed to the population growth as well increase in exports of merchandise, goods and service, inflow of foreign direct investment, trade and gross domestic savings.
 The number of patents and trademarks has also increased for residents over the years.
 The life expectancy of people living in Ireland has increased while the death rate and birth rate has decreased.
 There has been a social shift with more people living in urban areas, entering third level education and greater participation of females in the labour force.
 However, there are still some issues which Ireland has to tackle such as unemployment among 15-24 years old males and part-time employment among adult females.